TranscatNgubod/for_sale_app/README.md

-# for_sale_app
+# for_sale_app: EMPLOYEE DIRECTORY
-this realease was acquired by Ngubod Valentine.
-Product sold for 50 thousand francs CFA Tean Ghost hereby transfer all rights and copyrights to Ngubod valentine
+This release was acquired by Ngubod Valentine.
+The product is sold for 50 thousand francs CFA Team Ghost hereby transfers all rights and copyrights to Ngubod Valentine.